-Organizational users include employees or individuals that organizations deem to have equivalent status of employees (e.g., continuous)
+Organizational users include employees or individuals that organizations deem to have equivalent status of employees (e.g., comorganizations can satisfy the identification and authentication requirements in this control by complying with

 Organizations can satisfy the identification and authentication requirements in this control by complying with the requirements in Homeland Security Presidential Directive 12 consistent with the specific organizational implementation plans.
 Multifactor authentication requires the use of two or more different factors to achieve authentication.
 The factors are defined as: (i) something you know (e.g., password, personal identification number [PIN]); (ii) something you have (e.g., cryptographic identification device, token); or (iii) something you are (e.g., biometric).
 Multifactor solutions that require devices separate from information systems gaining access include, for example, hardware tokens providing time-based or challenge-response authenticators and smart cards such as the U.S. Government Personal Identity Verification card and the DoD common access card.
 In addition to identifying and authenticating users at the information system level (i.e., at logon), organizations also employ identification and authentication mechanisms at the application level, when necessary, to provide increased information security.
 Identification and authentication requirements for other than organizational users are described in IA-8.